Skip to main content

 The most familiar Morse Code signal is S.O.S., the signal for distress – three dots, three dashes, and three dots.

-If you want to hear what it sounds like, click here: Morse Code.
+You can hear what it sounds like here: Morse Code.

 Eighteen words per minute of Morse Code was required to pass the course, and Merle was able to send twenty-eight words per minute and receive twenty-two words per minute.
 There were fifty-two students in her class, and only twenty-seven of them passed.
 Merle came third in the class.